Pratt Institute: Accreditation

-Pratt Institute is accredited by the Middle States Association of Colleges and Schools and is authorized to award academic degrees by the State of New York, following guidelines established by the New York State Department of Education.
+Pratt Institute is accredited by the Middle States Commission on Higher Education and is authorized to award academic degrees by the State of New York, following guidelines established by the New York State Department of Education.

 The Bachelor of Architecture degree and the Master of Architecture degree at the School of Architecture are accredited by the National Architectural Accrediting Board.
-The undergraduate Interior Design program is accredited by the Council for Interior Design Accreditation.
+The undergraduate interior design program is accredited by the Council for Interior Design Accreditation.

-Graduate programs in Library and Information Science, Art Therapy, and Art Education are all accredited by the Committee on Accreditation of the American Library Association, Education Approval Board of the American Art Therapy Association, and RATE respectively.
-The School of Art and Design is one of only forty-three schools part of the Association of Independent Colleges of Art and Design.
+Graduate programs in library and information science, art therapy, and art education are all accredited by the Committee on Accreditation of the American Library Association, Education Approval Board of the American Art Therapy Association, and RATE respectively.
+The School of Art and Design is part of the Association of Independent Colleges of Art and Design.

 Demographics

-Pratt Institute students, numbering 3,483 undergraduates and 1,392 graduate students in Fall 2019, come from 78 countries and 47 states.
+Pratt Institute students, numbering 3,435 undergraduates and 1,381 graduate students in Fall 2019, come from 86 countries and 48 states.
 Women represent 71% of undergraduates and 74% of graduate students.

 Brooklyn campus

 Pratt Institute's main campus is located on a historic, esteemed, enclosed 25 acre campus located in the Clinton Hill neighborhood in Brooklyn, 2 miles from Downtown Brooklyn and 3 miles from Lower Manhattan.
 Midtown Manhattan is just 5 miles from the campus.

 The campus is accessible by two public entrances, both of which close in the evening hours and are guarded by security 24 hours a day.
 The main gate located at Willoughby Avenue on the north side of campus is accessible for pedestrians and vehicles while the secondary pedestrian-only gate located at the corner of Hall Street and DeKalb Avenue at the southwest part of campus is convenient for commuters and for students to get to Higgins Hall.
 In addition, there are three other swipe card access gates available only for student use.
-The campus is very park-like and fully landscaped and provides a stark contrast to the urban neighborhood which surrounds the school.
+The campus is very park-like and fully landscaped and provides a stark contrast to the urban neighborhood that surrounds the school.

 The four main areas of the campus include the Library Rose Garden, Cannon Court, Newman Mall and Amphitheater, and the Engineering Quad: